 "(C) the effect, if any, of the Coast Guard's nonemergency assistance policy on the overall effectiveness of the Coast Guard Auxiliary.

-"(2) The report submitted by the Secretary under this section shall include such recommendations for legislative and administrative action as the Secretary considers appropriate to achieve and maintain the Coast Guard Auxiliary at its optimum strength."
+"(2) The report submitted by the Secretary under this section shall include such recommendations for legisla-

 §822.
 Purpose of the Coast Guard Auxiliary